-Perhaps more than any other scientific discipline, "educational psychology" has the dubious distinction that everyone involved with it has his/her own view of it.
+Perhaps more than any other scientific discipline "educational psychology" enjoys the dubious distinction that everyone who involves himself with it more or less has his own view of it.

-The aim of this book is to temper this confusion and show that a diversity of focal points is distinguishable within the broad scope of educational psychology and, indeed, they are appropriate.
-However, the main aim is to show why an educational psychologist is not merely an educationist with a bit of psychological knowledge, or merely a psychologist who has acquainted him/herself with education.
+The aim of this book is to temper this confusion and try to show that a diversity of focal points are distinguished within the broad terrain of educational psychology and indeed they have a right to exist.
+However, the main aim is to demonstrate why an educational psychologist is not merely an educationist with a bit of psychological knowledge or merely a psychologist who has acquainted himself with education.

-An attempt to precisely define the field of educational psychology confronts one with more directions and views of it than there are parts of the world in which it is practiced.
-Still held by many is the view that psychological insights can merely be applied to education and provide answers to the question of how a child with problems can be helped effectively.
-Some are convinced that such answers can be supplied by education.
-Still others think educational psychology can provide the answers to questions of how a child learns, is motivated, and effectively taught.
+An attempt to precisely define the field of educational psychology confronts the investigator with more differentiated directions and views of it than there are parts of the world in which it is practiced.
+Still held by many is the optimistic view that psychological insights merely can be applied to education and provide answers to the question of how a child with problems can be helped effectively.
+Some are convinced that all of the answers can be supplied by education.
+Still others think that educational psychology can provide the answers to questions of how a child learns, about motivation and effective teaching.

-The contemporary educational psychology literature shows a strong eclectic approach to explaining the origins of personal dysfunctions and intervening with such derailed children.
-Since many variables regarding personal deviancy in children are generally recognized, emphasis is placed on multidisciplinary and trans-professional teamwork to consider such general matters as his/her biological structure and functioning, heredity, cognitive, socioemotional status, family dynamics, social position, culture, etc. The importance of these and other aspects are endorsed.
-However, a closer analysis of how they figure in the explanatory models, also the models of those who claim that educational psychology is an autonomous science, reveals that such a claim is extremely optimistic, since there is no authentic comprehensive approach.
+The contemporary educational psychology literature gives the impression of a strong eclectic approach to explaining the origins of personal dysfunctions and intervening with such derailed children.
+Since a large variety of variables regarding personal deviancy in children generally are recognized, particular emphasis is placed on multidisciplinary and trans-professional teamwork in an attempt not to deny a child's multidimensionality and to consider such general matters as his biological structure and functioning, heredity, cognitive, socio-emotional status, family dynamics, social position, culture, etc. The importance of these and other aspects are endorsed.
+However, a closer analysis of how they figure in the explanatory models, also the models of those who claim that educational psychology is an autonomous science, reveals that such a claim is extremely optimistic since there is no authentic comprehensive approach.

-The primary aim of this book is to avoid haphazard intervention with a deviant child, and promote the conviction that anyone who is involved with child deviancy and assisting a child in distress must understand the why and the how of giving help, irrespective of the type of assistance given.
+The primary aim of this book is an attempt to sever itself from haphazard intervention with a deviant child and promote the conviction that anyone who involves himself with child deviancy and assisting a child in distress has to understand the why and the how of giving help irrespective of the type of assistance given.

-Because of the complexity of deviant child conduct, a sympathetic and scientifically founded explanation is necessary and attention is given to educational psychological theory and practice.
-Here it is indicated how educational and psychological moments contribute to a better understanding of providing help to a child in distress.
+Because of the complexity of deviant child conduct, a sympathetic and scientifically founded explanation is necessary and in this regard attention is given especially to educational psychological theory and practice.
+Here the concern is not with the dispute about which scientific discipline is the "mother science" of child development and derailment but it is an attempt to show how educational and psychological moments contribute to a better understanding of providing help to a child in distress.

 Part I presents a description of the terrain of educational psychology.
 In Chapter 1 an overview is given of the child in developmental distress.
+In

-In Chapter 2 attention is given to diverse theories in educational psychology.
-Chapter 3 is concentrated on the development of a child, as such, and in Chapter 4, the focus is on the restrained child.
-Chapter 5 establishes an accountable educational psychological model for explaining child deviancy.
+Chapter 2 attention is given to diverse theories in educational psychology.
+Chapter 3 is concentrated on the development of a child, as such, and in Chapter 4 the focus is on the restrained child.
+Chapter 5 is an attempt to establish an accountable educational psychological model for explaining child deviancy.
 In Chapter 6, guidelines are provided for designing and setting up an accountable educational psychological practice.